CiwPython/Ciw/docs/kwargs.rst

 Full List of Parameters
 =======================

-Below is a full list of the :code:`**kwargs` that a :code:`Simulation` object takes.
-If using a parameters dictionary, here is the full list of required keys along with a description of the values required.
+Below is a full list of the parameters that a parameter dictionary can take, along with a description of the values required.
 If using a parameters file then here are the arguments and values of the required :code:`.yml` file.

 Arrival_distributions
 ~~~~~~~~~~~~~~~~~~~~~